VIGIL

 Lighting Designer Richard Vabre

-Content Warning: This work explores themes of trauma related to abusive relationships, events, and femicide as well as the ripple effects of gender-based violence.
-If you or someone you know requires support, please refer to Outer Urban Projects’ community support page >here<.
+Content Warning: This performance explores themes of trauma and violence in abusive relationships, including femicide, genocide, deaths in custody, and the ripple effects of family and gender-based violence, religious and cultural persecution, and war.
+It contains adult themes, coarse language, and triggering content.
+The work may include haze, low lighting, flashing lights and sudden loud sounds.
+If you or someone you know requires support, please refer to our community support page >here<.

-Developed with partnership support from the Australian Government through Creative Australia and its arts funding and advisory body including Creative Futures Fund (Development), the Victorian Government through Creative Victoria, Reve Fund, Webster Fund, sub-funds of Australian Communities Foundation, Besen Family Foundation, Inner North Community Foundation, Brian Davis Charitable Foundation, Banksia Gardens Community Services, Arts House, supporters Amy Hubbard and Crispin Butteriss and Merri-bek City Council.
+Developed and presented with partnership support from the Australian Government through Creative Australia and its arts funding and advisory body including Creative Futures Fund (development), the Victorian Government through Creative Victoria, Reve Fund, Webster Fund, sub-funds of Australian Communities Foundation, Besen Family Foundation, Inner North Community Foundation, Brian Davis Charitable Foundation, Banksia Gardens Community Services, Arts House – City of Melbourne, supporters Amy Hubbard and Crispin Butteriss, Hume City Council and Merri-bek City Council.

 Previous